-Make a study schedule that will help you stay on track, despite the ups-and-downs that come with rotations.
-It is totally understandable (and expected) that you’re going to be exhausted after spending long hours in the wards.
+Make a study schedule that will help you stay on track, despite the ups and downs that come with rotations.
+It is understandable (and expected) that you will be exhausted after spending long hours in the wards.
 When you finally make it home after a long day, you will be tempted to just change out of your scrubs, eat food and watch Netflix.
 But you need to avoid falling into this pattern.
-It will leave you scrambling the last week of your rotation.
+It will leave you scrambling during the last week of your rotation.

 Get a calendar and count up how many days you have until the shelf exam.
-At the start of each rotation, identify the resources you want to use to study and divide the number of pages to read and/or the number of questions to work through by the number of days available for studying.
-This gives you a structured schedule and a daily goal to work towards.
-It spaces out the material you need to cover as well as the practice questions you need to complete and review.
+At the start of each rotation, identify the resources you want to use to study.
+Then, divide the number of pages to read and the number of questions by the days available for studying.
+This method gives you a structured schedule and a daily goal.
+It spaces out the material to cover and the practice questions you must complete and review.
 When the time comes for you to take your shelf exam at the end of each rotation, you will be fully prepared!

-When you sit down to map out your study schedule for each shelf exam, be honest with yourself in acknowledging the days you won’t be able to study.
-If you know you’ll be attending a family get-together or a friend’s birthday celebration, build that into your schedule.
-This will help ensure that you are creating a schedule that you can actually stick to.
+When you sit down to map out your study schedule for each shelf exam, be honest in acknowledging the days you won’t be able to study.
+If you plan to attend a family get-together or a friend’s birthday celebration, build that into your schedule.
+Your honesty will help you create a schedule you can actually keep.

-Plan to leave a few days before the shelf exam for dedicated studying.
-Try to leave the 2-3 days right before the shelf exam for dedicated studying.
+Set aside a few days before the shelf exam for dedicated studying.
+Try to leave the 2-3 days immediately before the shelf exam for dedicated studying.
 Use this time to review the material and practice questions you’ve covered over the past few weeks.

 Take at least one NBME for each rotation.
-We recommend that you try to take an NBME practice test 1-2 weeks before you take the shelf exam — this will help to put you in test-taking mode, give you more material to review, and identify your topic-area weaknesses.
+We recommend that you take an NBME practice test 1-2 weeks before you take the shelf exam — this will help to put you in test-taking mode, give you more material to review and identify your topic-area weaknesses.

 Make studying a daily habit.
 Creating a schedule and sticking to a plan will help you avoid last-minute cramming and alleviate unnecessary stress and anxiety.
 Be diligent — make it a goal to study every day for a set amount of time.
-Even if you don’t have time to hit your goal on a particular day, you should still sit down to study and chip away at your goal as much as you can – even one solid hour of studying is better than no studying at all.
-Cultivate a daily habit of studying and solidify a routine throughout your clerkship year.
+Even if you don’t have time to hit your plan on a particular day, you should still sit down to study and chip away at your goal as much as possible.
+Even one solid hour of studying is better than no studying at all.
+Cultivate a daily study habit and solidify a routine throughout your clerkship year.

 Your consistency will add up in the long run.
-Not only will you avoid last-minute cramming, but you will achieve deeper content-mastery because you are giving your brain the space and time to process information over the course of your rotation.
-Your diligence will pay off big time in both your shelf exam performance and Step 2 CK score.
+Not only will you avoid last-minute cramming, but you will achieve deeper content mastery because you are giving your brain the space and time to process information throughout your rotation.
+Your diligence will pay off big time in your shelf exam performance and Step 2 CK score.

 2. Decide Which Resources to Use

 We recommend using UWorld and OnlineMedEd as a resource for every rotation.
 UWorld’s Step 2 CK question bank is the best resource for shelf exam practice questions.
-Use UWorld for every rotation, and at the end of third year, reset the question bank and use it for Step 2 CK.
-Make sure to thoroughly review answer explanations – that’s where much of the learning happens!
+Use UWorld for every rotation, and at the end of your third year, reset the question bank and use it for Step 2 CK.
+Review answer explanations thoroughly — that’s where much of the learning happens!

-OnlineMedEd videos do an excellent job of breaking down complex concepts, and you can easily access rotation-specific material by searching the Library.
-Many students find OnlineMedEd videos helpful to use as a primer before they begin their rotation and also as a resource for high-yield review 1-2 weeks before the shelf exam.
+OnlineMedEd videos do an excellent job of breaking down complex concepts, and you can easily access rotation-specific material by searching the library.
+Many students find OnlineMedEd videos helpful as a primer before they begin their rotation and as a resource for high-yield review 1-2 weeks before the shelf exam.

-AMBOSS is a great tool both for use on the wards and for studying for your exams.
-It includes a huge database of evidence-based guidelines, along with a question bank containing thousands of exam-like practice questions.
-What makes AMBOSS a go-to study resource is that everything is connected across the platform, helping to unify and solidify your knowledge base as well as prepare you for exams.
+AMBOSS is an excellent tool for use on the wards and for studying for shelf exams.
+It includes a vast database of evidence-based guidelines and a question bank containing thousands of exam-like practice questions.
+What makes AMBOSS a go-to study resource is that everything is connected across the platform, helping to unify and solidify your knowledge base and prepare you for exams.

-Another great resource is the Divine Intervention podcasts.
-This is an ongoing series of reviews on high-yield topics, which can help you on your shelf exams as well as USMLE Step 1 and Step 2 CK.
+Another great resource is the Divine Intervention podcast.
+This podcast is an ongoing series of reviews on high-yield topics, which can help you on your shelf exams and USMLE Step 1 and Step 2 CK.
 You can look through 250+ episodes to find the ones relevant to your current clerkship.
-The podcast format is especially useful for those extra spaces of time that would otherwise be hard to use for studying, such as your commute time or workout time.
+The podcast format is handy for those extra spaces of time that would otherwise be hard to use for studying, such as your commute or workout time.

-For each rotation, you will need a text-based resource that can serve as your go-to reference.
+For each rotation, you will need a text-based resource as your go-to reference.
 A text resource can supplement practice questions and help you strengthen any subject area weaknesses.
-Here are some resource recommendations for each rotation:

-In comparison to the Family Medicine Shelf, the Medicine Shelf places more emphasis on understanding the pathophysiology of conditions that affect different organ systems.
+Compared to the family medicine shelf, the medicine shelf places more emphasis on understanding the pathophysiology of conditions that affect different organ systems.
 The Medicine Shelf will require you to establish a diagnosis and recommend appropriate diagnostic or treatment options.

 UWorld Medicine is the best resource to study for the Medicine Shelf Exam.
-Although it will take several weeks to complete, it’s definitely worth it!
-There are currently over 1400 medicine questions; if you have a typical medicine rotation (8-12 weeks), you should aim to finish all the questions by week 6.
+Although it will take several weeks to complete, it’s worth it!
+There are currently over 1400 medicine questions — if you have a typical medicine rotation (8-12 weeks), you should aim to finish all the questions by week 6.

-UWorld Medicine is really the gold standard resource here — the amount of content it covers, together with its answer explanations provide a fantastic resource for the Medicine Shelf Exam.
+UWorld Medicine is the gold standard resource here — the amount of content it covers and its answer explanations provide a fantastic resource for the Medicine Shelf Exam.

-- Step Up to Medicine is the best text-based resource for Medicine, in our opinion.
-It is comprehensive and thorough, and an all-around excellent resource to serve as a supplement to your UWorld Medicine practice questions.
-Some students might find it to be a little longer than they’d like, but the depth of information it provides is second to none, especially if you consider Medicine to be one of your weaker subject areas.
+- Step Up to Medicine is the best text-based resource for medicine, in our opinion.
+It is a comprehensive and excellent resource to supplement your UWorld Medicine practice questions.
+Some students might find it a little longer than they’d like, but the depth of information it provides is second to none, especially if you consider medicine to be one of your weaker subject areas.

-- Case Files Internal Medicine is a great resource too — it provides 60 clinical cases, each with shelf exam style questions designed to illustrate fundamental concepts in Medicine.
-It’s also a lot shorter than Step Up to Medicine and focuses more on high-yield material.
+- Case Files Internal Medicine is a great resource, too — it provides 60 clinical cases, each with shelf exam-style questions designed to illustrate fundamental medicine concepts.
+It’s also much shorter than Step Up to Medicine and focuses more on high-yield material.

 - Many students also like to use Pocket Medicine, especially during the wards (when access to electronics is limited).

-It can be a little difficult to know how to use UWorld to prepare for the Family Medicine Shelf Exam since Family Medicine covers a broad scope of material.
-Content-wise, a lot of things are fair game for the Family Medicine Shelf — questions can range from pregnancy to child developmental milestones and puberty, to age-related diseases.
+It can be a little challenging to know how to use UWorld to prepare for the Family Medicine Shelf Exam since Family Medicine covers a broad scope of material.
+Regarding content, many things are fair game for the Family Medicine Shelf — questions can range from pregnancy to child developmental milestones and puberty to age-related diseases.

-In comparison to the Medicine Shelf Exam, the Family Medicine Shelf Exam places more emphasis on the course of a person’s development, from childhood to adulthood to old age.
+Compared to the Medicine Shelf Exam, the Family Medicine Shelf Exam places more emphasis on a person’s development, from childhood to adulthood to old age.